tcm5343/reddit-post-notification/README.md

 2. Notification App (Slack or Telegram)
 3. Python v3.6+

+# FAQ
+#### If a post triggers multiple filters in a subreddit, will I be notifed correctly?
+Yes, all filters within a subreddit are processed against a post at the same time using multiprocessing.
+If your name is on one or more of the filters which would trigger a notification being sent, you will recieve only one notification.

 # Resource Usage
 Below is a screenshot of the resource usage of this application while running on Ubuntu Server 20.04.1 on a Raspberry Pi.